kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The week I'm in Fatima the online stalking is fever-pitched and relentless.
 - I remain high and in retrospect I'm sure I was being topped-up with something I had brought with me from my home in Dénia.

-### The router malfunctions while I'm in Fatima
+### The router malfunctions

 - On Tuesday 22nd October at around 11am, my home router in Carrer Furs malfunctions.

 ![camera offline](../../content/images/camera-offline.JPG){width=55%}

 - My home security camera is unavailable.
-- I'm concerned that criminals are accessing my apartment.
+- I'm concerned that criminals are accessing my apartment and I text Inma about it immediately and ask her to tell Paloma.
-- When I arrive back the following week, I become unwell and it feels like I'm being poisoned.
+- When I arrive back home the following week, I become unwell and it feels like I'm being poisoned.
 - My duvet seems to be toxic.
-- When I bring my belongings back to the UK in February, I realize that while my security camera was down when I was in Fatima, they must have come into my property and doused all my belongings with pesticides or similar.
+- When I bring my toxic belongings back to the UK in February, I realize that while my security camera was down, they must have entered my property and doused all my belongings with pesticides or similar.
 - My view is that Paloma had told her superiors that the information I had was not actionable; and furthermore that no-one would believe me because I was a child rape survivor and I had been raped by predominantly black men.
-- I believe criminals then knew they were free to murder me, and this is why Carmen Lopez Cano made no attempt to hide herself coming and going from my apartment and, indeed, seemed to take pleasure in me seeing her doing so.
+- I believe criminals then knew they were free to murder me, and this is why [Carmen Lopez Cano made no attempt to hide herself coming and going from my apartment](#serious-poisoning-with-intent-to-harm-or-kill) and, indeed, seemed to take pleasure in me seeing her doing so.
-- When I arrive back home on 27th October, I report the router problem to Movistar immediately.
+- When I arrive back home on 27th October, I report the router problem to Movistar.
 - Here is the [WhatsApp chat with Movistar](../../content/whatsapps/WhatsApp%20Chat%20with%20Movistar.zip).
 - I explain I have been hacked and I ask them to investigate.
 They ignore this.
 - I send them a video of the router to show them the error.